lexy-language/lexy-language/README.md

 - Organisational (Management)
 - Anything else you think of that can contribute to helping the mission succeed?

-Then we'd love to hear from you?
+Then we'd love to hear from you!
 [Fill in the contact form to register as a contributor!](https://lucidmonk.live-website.com/lexy/get-involved/) - Reality is pretty crazy now 😊 So we'll ge back to you in a few weeks, probably second half of March.
 (Please only us for involvement in this project, anything else will be ignored!)

 ## Compilers